Sugar Ball “Sphere” Pendant Lamp

 Manufacturer: Rotaflex Ltd, Rotaflex House, 241 City Road and Princess Street, London, Great Britain.

-Other versions: These “Sphere” pendant lamps were made in many colours and 5 sizes.
+Other versions: This Sugar ball “Sphere” pendant lamp exists in many colours and 5 sizes.
 Sphere is their original name, as you can see in the catalogue picture.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).